parryc/thevoid/templates/leflan/language_lithuanian.md

 * aštuoneri/aštuonerios
 * devyneri/devynerios

+One often hears these in formal contexts, such as on the radio.

 ## Ordinal Numbers

 Ordinal numbers are declined like first declension adjectives.
 In compound ordinal numbers (ex.
 145th), only the last number is declined (ex. in GEN, _šimtas keturiasdešimt penkto_).
 Similarly, in compound numbers, only the last number is in the ordinal form (ex. `dvidešimt pirmas:twenty-first`)